flowground/amazonaws-com-resource-groups-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateGroup
-### Updates an existing group with a new or changed description.
-You cannot update the name of a resource group.
+> Updates an existing group with a new or changed description.
+You cannot update the name of a resource group.<br/>

 #### Input Parameters
 * `GroupName` - _required_